-I received my Ph.D. in Management and International Business from the University of Auckland in New Zealand.
+I hold a Ph.D in International Business and Sustainable Development from the University of Auckland in New Zealand.